Fatigue Safety Toolbox Talk

 Fatigue at work is mental and physical exhaustion and related symptoms include:

-If you are feeling fatigued at work there are a few things you can try to do.
+If you are feeling fatigued at work there are a few fatigue management practices you can try in the moment:

 If you are feeling fatigued at work, talk to your supervisor.
 You may need to take a break to recharge your energy levels.
 You should not operate heavy machinery or any tools when you are feeling tired.